 In the course of his evolution, man has allowed himself to become too deeply entangled in the web woven about him by the assertive ego.
 Sapped of his divine creativeness by the ageold machinations of the ego, man has become incapable of successfully launching and victoriously consummating the Herculian campaign of annihilation against the all-powerful forces of the ego.
-Only the Perfect Master who functions on the ultimate plane of Divine Absoluteness has the all-knowing wisdom, the unhampered capacity, the fatigueless energy, the exhaustless endurance to marshal such a campaign and to quide it to victory.
+Only the Perfect Master who functions on the ultimate plane of Divine Absoluteness has the all-knowing wisdom, the unhampered capacity, the fatigueless energy, the exhaustless endurance to marshal such a campaign and to guide it to victory.

 To understand the function of the Perfect Master is to realize that he is the affirmation incarnate of the unity of all life.
 Unalloyed allegiance to him, implicit faith in his guidance open the way to the influx of the Master's Love-the one solvent that not even the unparalled toughness of the ego-nucleus can withstand.
-If, like a good soldier, the aspirant responds to the Master's command with unquestioned enthusiasm, and carries his orders into execution with unqualified fervor, he will open the floodgates of his heart to the unimpeded influx of the Master's Love.
-The irresistible potency of this divine solvent will finally disintegrate the ego and all the false concepts which are its offspring.
-In their place will flower the redeeming consciousness of divine Oneness, of which the Master is the living embodiment.

-When this greater Awareness becomes the guiding incentive and vivifying principle in the life of the aspirant, it leads inevitably to his spiritual emancipation.
-For not only does it culminate in absolute union with the Master, and through the Master with all Creation, but in the supreme moment of merging with the Master in Divine Love, the aspirant attains the acme of his quest-the ultimate goal of all human beings: God-realization.
+If, like a good soldier, the aspirant responds to the Master's command with unquestioned enthusiasm, and carries his orders into execution with unqualified fervor, he will make possible the unimpeded flow of the Master's Love.
+It is the irresistible potency of this divine solvent that will finally disintegrate the ego and all the false concepts for which it stands; in their place will flower the redeeming consciousness of divine Oneness-of which the Master is the living embodiment.
+When this greater Awareness becomes the guiding genius and animating principle in the life of the aspirant, it culminates inevitably in his spiritual emancipation.
+This attainment of union with the Master-and through the Master with all Creation-is at once the realization of man's ultimate quest: God-realization.